nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Step 4:** It first invokes `activeWorkspace.getWatchlistList()` to initialise `watchlistList`.
 A `Watchlist` object is then constructed with the name "NewAnime" and validated before it is added to `watchlistList`.

 **Step 5:** `StorageManager#saveWatchlist()` is invoked to save the updated `watchlistList`, and finally, the result of this command execution is returned to `Main` for it to be printed via `Ui#printMessage()`.

-> :memo: The validation checks ensure the watchlist name is unique in `watchlistList` and the name does not exceed 30 characters.
+> :memo: The validation checks ensure the watchlist name is unique in `watchlistList`, is not empty, and contains less than or equal to 30 alphanumeric characters and/or spaces.

 > :memo: The details of all `Watchlist` object for a workspace will be saved in the file "watchlist.txt" in the workspace folder.